kiarie404/Attachment_journal/book/src/week_3_wednesday.md

 # Wednesday

 task outline :
-- [ ] Fill out the FAQ questions in the FAQ page.
+- [x] Fill out the FAQ questions in the FAQ page.
-- [ ] Create the contacs page in the beta.sanyiko.com
+- [x] Create the contacs page in the beta.sanyiko.com
+- [ ] Insert new image for the features section.
-- [ ] Create the "projects" page in the beta.sanyiko.com
+- [ ] Fix the header bug affecting the pages other than the homepage.
 - [ ] Present full website to Harsha

+#### What remains
+- Creating content for the "read more" buttons found in the { Home-page, features-page}
+- Creating our advertisement Youtube video.
+- SEO testing and plugins
+- Site usability testing
+- Site performance testing
+- Site hosting